 In Northern Ireland, a newly qualified driver must display an ‘R’ plate (for restricted driver) for one year after passing the test.

-If your driving licence if from a country in the European Union (EU), Iceland, Liechtenstein or Norway, you can drive in the UK for as long as your licence is valid.
-If you have a licence from any other country, you may use it in the UK for up to 12 months.
+If you have a licence from another country, you may use it in the UK for up to 12 months.
 To continue driving after that, you must get a UK full driving licence.
+To check that you can drive in the UK with a non-GB licence, visit www.gov.uk/driving-nongb-licence.

 If you are resident in the UK, your car or motor cycle must be registered at the Driver and Vehicle Licensing Agency (DVLA).
-You must pay an annual road tax and display the tax disc, which shows that the tax has been paid, on the windowscreen.
+You must pay an annual vehicle tax, which cannot be passed on when a vehicle changes hands.
+If the vehicle is parked off the road and not being use, you must tell DVLA by making a Statutory Off Road Notification (SORN).
+SORN cannot be transferred if the vehicle is sold or given to a new owner.
 You must also have valid motor insurance.
 It is a serious criminal offence to drive without insurance.
-If you vehicle is over three years old, you must take it to the Ministry of Transport (MOT) test every year.
-It is an offense not to have a MOT certificate if your vehicle is more than three years old.
-You can find out more about vehicle tax and MOT requirements from www.gov.uk
+If your vehicle is over three years old, you must take it to the Ministry of Transport (MOT) test every year.
+It is an offence not to have a MOT certificate if your vehicle is more than three years old.
+You can find out more about vehicle tax and MOT requirements from www.gov.uk.

 Check that you understand